-Petrie is "ageless.
 He says he discovered the Fountain of Youth," but Scott tells him he used to live in

-him he's been to the Fountain of Youth in Florida and it was discovered by Ponce de
+Florida, has been to the Fountain of Youth, and it was discovered by "Pancho Leon."

 Note: Uncle Petrie was meant to be a "Gramps"-like

-character for Timmy to talk to, but the audience didn't warm to him and he was
+character for Timmy to relate to, but the audience didn't warm to him and he was

 later phased out.
 The character of Cully Wilson later filled in the "grandfather"